TinyTapeout/tt08-colossal-project/docs/info.md

 ## How it works

-This is a 4 kbit (512 byte) RAM module.
+This is a 6400 bit (800 byte) RAM module.
 It allows reading or writing a single byte at a time.
-There are 9 address lines, 8 data lines, and 1 write enable line.
+There are 10 address lines, 8 data lines, and 1 write enable line.

 To read a byte, set the write enable line (wen) to 0, and the data lines (ou_out[7:0]) will be set to the value of the byte at the address specified by the address lines (addr[5:0]).